mrbalihai/passbox/README.md

 ````

 ### Usage

 ````
 usage: passbox [action]

 Passbox - command line password manager utility

 ACTIONS
-   get       <entry name>      Get a particular password entry by it's name generate                    Generate a new random password new                         Prompt to create a new passbox entry
+   delete    <entry name>      Remove an entry from the password database get       <entry name>      Get a particular password entry by it's name generate                    Generate a new random password new                         Prompt to create a new passbox entry